Technology can be so frustrating.

 They are a great example to follow.

-Because whether you want your printer or relationship to work, it’s all about connection.
+Because whether you want your printer or relationship to work, you gotta check your connection.